Human Rights

 International Framework on the Protection of Human Rights

-Following the devastating World War II (1939-1945), the then-emerging International Cooperation for Peace and Security was manifested in the establishment of the United Nations and the signing of its Charter.
-The UN was founded on October 24, 1945.
+Following the devastating World War II (1939-1945), the then-emerging International Cooperation for Peace and Security was manifested in the establishment of the United Nations, on October 24, 1945, and the signing of its Charter.
 In the Preamble of the Charter, as well as in Article 1, reference is made to the Fundamental Rights of Man.
 Consequently, it is no coincidence that just a few years later, in 1948, the UN General Assembly adopted two very important international instruments: the Universal Declaration of Human Rights and the Convention on the Prevention and Punishment of the Crime of Genocide.
 In particular:

 The Universal Declaration of Human Rights, from its inception in 1948 until today, remains an international instrument of paramount importance, as it comprehensively encompasses the entirety of basic human rights and ensures their protection.
 Although it is primarily a political document (not legally binding), its near-universal acceptance by the International Community has made it the foundation and inspiration for subsequent international conventions protecting human rights.
 More concretely:

-In 1966, the two main instruments implementing the Universal Declaration were adopted, namely the International Covenant on Civil and Political Rights (ICCPR) and the International Covenant on Economic, Social and Cultural Rights (ICESCR).
+In 1966, the two main instruments implementing the Universal Declaration were adopted, namely the International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Rights.
 They came into force ten years later in 1976.
 Greece ratified the first Covenant in 1997 and the second in 1985.

 Furthermore, at the European level, the following significant human rights protection instruments have been adopted: